brownsho/imgur-client/README.md

 # imgur-client

 This project is a simple integration of the [**Imgur api**](https://apidocs.imgur.com/) in Flutter.
-It was a school project at the very beginning but I decided to improve it.
-It is also my first mobile app.
+It was a school project at the very beginning but I decided to improve it, it is also my first mobile app.

 ## Configure API credentials

 Before all, you must fill the informations in `lib/env.dart` :

 ```dart
 const api = {